This story was updated on 4/23/2019.

-Tony Lupo, professor of atmospheric science in the College of Agriculture, Food and Natural Resources, and Joe Renken, a self-taught meteorologist for KOPN, have teamed up for the National Integrated Drought Information System’s (NIDIS) Sub-Seasonal Climate Forecast Rodeo.
+Tony Lupo, professor of atmospheric science in the College of Agriculture, Food and Natural Resources, and Joe Renken, a self-taught meteorologist for KOPN, teamed up for the National Integrated Drought Information System’s (NIDIS) Sub-Seasonal Climate Forecast Rodeo in 2017.

-The duo began their partnership two years ago when Renken approached Lupo about joining together to research the field of long-range forecasting.
-Their research method looks at the Bering Sea Rule and the Recurring Rossby Wave Train – part of the Organic Forecasting Method developed by Renken and Josh Herman, a collaborator of the team’s.
+Lupo and Renken began their partnership two years ago when Renken approached Lupo about joining together to research the field of long-range forecasting.
+Their research method looks at the Bering Sea Rule and the Recurring Rossby Wave Train – part of the Organic Forecasting Method developed by Renken and Herman.
 Their partnership and researching methods were previously highlighted and explained in greater detail last year.